javierdotnet/mateu-case/README.md

 # mateu-case

-This project aims to create a true CASE platform.
+This project aims to create a true online CASE platform.

 Here you will be able to create complete applications without writing any code, just by designing it in a technology agnostic way.